broisnischal/auth/README.md

 READ - Represented by the second bit 0010
 UPDATE - Represented by the third bit 0100
 DELETE - Represented by the fourth bit 1000

+Remote Authentication, like discord, whatsapp web auth does.

+sso, jwt